City problem · Vienna

 5. Share.
 A US-domiciled competitor with weaker product wins long-cycle IDN contracts that lock the channel for years.

-Stage one: read the file against the six signals.
+Stage one: evaluate the file against the six signals.
 Score the US-facing materials against FDA pathway and status, GPO contract availability, CMS coding and reimbursement clarity, US clinical evidence with US sites and US authors, US KOL adoption, and total cost of care impact in US accounting language.
 Name every signal that is absent.
 CEE deployment numbers are kept as support, not as lead.

 Before rebuild (CEE register)After rebuild (US procurement register)